Tree Canopy Achievement Program – TreeCAP

 Recognized neighborhood associations have adopted the City’s tree canopy goal as part of their Neighborhood Action Plans with action items identified for achieving or exceeding the goal, such as neighborhood and park plantings.
 City mapping software can be used to help

 neighborhoods understand how to reach the goal.
-The 2011 Tree Canopy Assessment, available online, provides neighborhood specific information on existing tree canopy levels.
+The 2021 Tree Canopy Assessment, available online, provides neighborhood-scale data on existing tree canopy levels.

 Homeowners or individual property owners can apply for recognition if they have maintained